TelefonicaTC2Tech/golium/.github/pull_request_template.md

 **Documentation**

-Update Readme docs if needed-
+Update Readme docs if needed.

 <!-- Make sure Readme is updated if needed. -->